hartmaj2/plat-arch-solids-coloring/Notes/diary.md

 ### 2025_02_14

-- found out more about regexp in python
+- PY: found out more about regexp in python
   - `search` vs `match`
     - search: matches even if the match is somewhere in between the string
     - match: matches only if the match is somewhere starting from the beginning of the string